amitkumarsing1997/namaste-react/README.md

       if we click on about.html it reload the page and send the network call to about.html and fetches the html and render on the web page

+#Redux Toolkit
+  -Install @reduxjs/toolkit and react-redux
+  -Build our store
+  -Connect our store to our app
+  -Slice(cardSlice)
+  -dispatch(action)
+  -Selector

 // behind the scene link uses anchor tag